an758592/WIFI/README.md

 # DumpHCX Script

-This script, **DumpHCX**, is a Bash script designed for educational and testing purposes.
+**DumpHCX** is a Bash script designed for educational and testing purposes.
 It captures wireless packets, converts them into hash files, and optionally cracks the hashes using `hashcat`.

 ## Author